 Small mason jars filled with torched gingerbread creme brulee, with spoons in them.
 Christmas tree lightbulbs and a ceramic gingerbread person decorate the scene.

-• heavy cream – I use heavy whipping cream for this recipe (and most creme brulee flavors), and that’s it.
-Some people use a combination of cream and milk, but if I’m splurging and making creme brulee, I like it extra rich (cream is also what I use to make my microwave caramel sauce decadent).
+• heavy cream – We use heavy whipping cream for this recipe, and that’s it.
+Some people use a combination of cream and milk, but if we’re splurging and making creme brulee, we like it extra rich.

 • granulated sugar – you’ll need this for both the custard and for sprinkling on top to torch.